 The meniscus helps to absorb any shock our knees may face in our daily activities.
 It is no surprise then that the meniscus runs the risk of being injured and torn.
 However, meniscus repair can restore your meniscus to its former glory and get you back into your daily routine.
-Below we have answered some common questions surrounding meniscus repair and how Mattalino Orthopaedics can help you.
+Below we have answered some common questions surrounding meniscus repair and how Angelo Mattalino, MD can help you.

 What is Meniscus Repair Surgery?